 St Moritz really is an iconic ski resort.
-It was once a favorite haunt of British climbers until one enterprising hotel owner, Mr Badrutt, convinced his guests to return in the winter.
-They traveled up by horse and cart to this picturesque Alpine village where lakes dot the valley and provide the most stunning backdrop to the ski slopes, and the rest is history.
+It was once a favourite haunt of British climbers until one enterprising hotel owner, Mr Badrutt, convinced his guests to return in the winter.
+They travelled up by horse and cart to this picturesque Alpine village where lakes dot the valley and provide the most stunning backdrop to the ski slopes, and the rest is history.
 It now has the reputation as one of the most glamorous ski resorts in the world.

 St Moritz totally exceeded my expectations, the resort was far prettier than I had imagined, with trees surrounding the three lakes of the Engadin valley.
 I stayed in the a luxury boutique hotel by the name of Giardino Mountain in Champfèr, a village just outside of St Moritz town.
 This extensively restored hotel is housed within a traditional eighteenth-century Engadine house, a former girls boarding school, split across seven linked buildings.
 The concept of the hotel is to allow guests to take a step back from everyday life and embark on fantastic alpine experiences.
 This hotel others something for everyone: alpine or cross-country skiing, snowshoeing, walking or even snow yoga!
 The hotel have their own ‘power guide’, who takes guests on daily excursions to experience these activities – perfect for those who fancy doing something different each day.